rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 ### HTTP Strict Transport Security (HSTS)

-The HTTP Strict-Transport-Security response header, lets a website tell browsers that it should only be accessed using HTTPS strictly, instead of using HTTP and should automatically convert all attempts to access the site using HTTP to HTTPS requests instead.
+The HTTP Strict-Transport-Security response header, lets a website tell browsers that it should only be accessed using HTTPS strictly, instead of using HTTP, and should automatically convert all attempts to access the site using HTTP to HTTPS requests instead.